Who Is Oliver Stone?

-Oliver Stone was born on September 15, 1946, in New York City.
-After serving in the Vietnam War, he went to New York University to study film under Martin Scorsese.
+After serving in the Vietnam War, Oliver Stone went to New York University to study film under Martin Scorsese.
 In 1974, Stone directed his first feature film, Seizure.
-His 1978 film, Midnight Express, won him an Academy Award for best adapted screenplay.
+His 1978 film, Midnight Express, won him an Academy Award for Best-Adapted Screenplay.
 Over the course of his ongoing career, Stone has directed and written numerous award-winning films, including Platoon, Born on the Fourth of July and Natural Born Killers.

 William Oliver Stone was born in New York City on September 15, 1946.
 His father Louis Stone was a successful Wall Street stockbroker.
 His mother Jacqueline Goddet, a French student, met and married Louis while he was serving in the Army during World War II.
 Young Oliver showed an early creative flair, writing plays for his family, and he often visited his maternal grandparents in France.
 He attended Trinity School in Manhattan, and The Hill, a boarding school in Pennsylvania.

 In 1964, Stone briefly attended Yale University but dropped out after one year.
 In 1965, he went to Vietnam to teach English at the Free Pacific Institute, a Catholic high school in Saigon.
 A year later he signed up with the U.S. Merchant Marine and traveled to Oregon and then Mexico, where he began to write his first novel A Child's Night Dream (which would be published in 1997).

 Stone enlisted in the United States Army in 1967 and served in the 25th Infantry Division and later in the 1st Calvary Division during the Vietnam War.
 He was wounded twice and was awarded a Bronze Star for Gallantry and a Purple Heart.